 communities have gyms too?

-and the Cobb County Transit bus stops in the heart of campus.
+and more, and the Cobb County Transit bus stops in the heart of campus.

 - SUPPORT - College isn’t always easier, but Kennesaw State has ways to make it easier with

-residence life and campus resources for academics, relationships, and other concerns.
+on campus resources for academics, relationships, and other concerns.

 - SAFETY - If anything, Kennesaw State is serious about safety, and its track record shows